-If a child's tear ducts do not clear up on their own by seven or eight months of age, typicaly we would unplug the drain system.
-Otherwise, due to recurring infections, there is a risk of developing scars within the drain pipe itself.
+If a child's tear ducts do not clear up on their own by seven or eight months of age, typically we would unplug the drain system.
+Otherwise, due to recurring infections, there is a risk of developing scars within the drainpipe itself.
 At this point, we recommend that they have a relatively simple operation called a probing and irrigation of the tear duct system.
 A fine probe is passed down through the system and breaks through the obstruction, after which the system is irrigated and any pus or discharge is flushed out.
-This is done in the hospital on an out patient basis, under light anesthesia.
+This is done in the hospital on an outpatient basis, under light anesthesia.

 Although the success rate of a tear duct probe is over 90 percent, occasionally a child will require a second tear duct procedure.